o3de/o3de.org/content/docs/user-guide/packaging/project-export/project-export-pc.md

 {{< image-width "/images/user-guide/packaging/project-export-pc/export-button-dropdown.png" "400">}}

 The Export Launcher option shows a sub-menu of platforms to run the export process for.
 The top-most option always matches the operating system of your development machine.
-If developing on Windows, the platform will be Windows, otherwise it will be Linux.

 {{< image-width "/images/user-guide/packaging/project-export-pc/export-button-platform-submenu.png" "400">}}